Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: The General Case: Asymmetric Divergences

 \subsection{Asymmetric quadtree decomposition}

-As in Section \ref{sec:finalized-algorithm}, we use the approximate near-neighbor returned by the ring-separator-tree query to progressively expand cells, using a subdivide-and-search procedure similar to Algorithm \ref{algo}.
+As in Section \ref{sec:finalized-algorithm}, we use the approximate near-neighbor returned by the ring-separator-tree query to progressively expand cells, using a subdivide-and-search procedure similar to Algorithm \ref{algo} albeit with $\sqrt{\sbreg}$ replaced with $\sqrt{\breg}$.
 A key difference is the procedure used to bisect a cell.